Benoît Mandelbrot and Fractals

 - Complex and Imaginary Numbers and Fractals: A number line has positive and negative real numbers.
 If we intersect that line we can chart complex imaginary numbers.
 If we graph this with a function that creates fractals, and then plots those numbers, it creates the fractal images we see.

 - Fractal Dimensions: Shapes like circles and squares have curves one expects to see.
-In between these shapes are an infinite amount of odd looking curves.
-Science used to disregard them until Mandelbrot pointed out that they were the a key to the universe.
+In between these shapes are an infinite amount of odd looking curves (which we can describe in terms of roughness or as “fractal dimensions,” where a fractal dimension is a number that represents a measure of what we can describe visually as roughness).
+Science used to disregard fractal dimensions until Mandelbrot pointed out that they were essentially a major a key to understanding the geometry of the universe.
 That is one reason why we call Mandelbrot “the Father of Fractals.”

 FACT: A lot of today’s technology wouldn’t be possible without fractal geometry.
 Most electronic devices use fractal designs for space saving; some can’t even function without employing fractals.